-Chapter 1 Installing RTI Connext DDS
+Chapter 1 Installing RTI Connext

 1.1 Installing a Regular Version 1

 1.1.1 Installing on a Linux System 3

 1.1.2 Installing on a Windows System 4

 1.1.3 Installing on a macOS System 6

-1.2 Installing a License-Managed (LM) Version 7
+1.2 Installing an Evaluation or LM Version 7

 1.2.1 Installing on a Linux System 7

 1.2.2 Installing on a Windows System 8

 1.2.3 Installing on a macOS System 9

+1.2.4 Telemetry Data Collected by Evaluation Version 10

+1.3 After Installation 10

-Chapter 2 Paths Mentioned in Documentation 11
+Chapter 2 Paths Mentioned in Documentation 13

 Chapter 3 License Management

-3.1 Installing the License File 13
+3.1 Installing the License File 15

-3.2 Adding or Removing License Management 15
+3.2 Adding or Removing License Management 17

-Chapter 4 Controlling Location for RTI Workspace and Copying of Examples 16
+Chapter 4 Controlling Location for RTI Workspace and Copying of Examples 18

 Chapter 5 Special Backup of RTI Libraries

-5.1 Overwriting Libraries 18
+5.1 Overwriting Libraries 20

-5.2 Installing Add-on Products when Using RTI Tools 18
+5.2 Installing Add-on Products when Using RTI Tools 20

-Chapter 6 Uninstalling Connext DDS 20
+Chapter 6 Uninstalling Connext 22

-Chapter 1 Installing RTI Connext DDS
+Chapter 1 Installing RTI Connext

-RTI® Connext® DDS is delivered as static and dynamic libraries with development tools, examples, and documentation that will help you use the libraries.
+RTI® Connext® is delivered as static and dynamic libraries with development tools, examples, and documentation that will help you use the libraries.

-If you are installing a purchased version of Connext DDS, see 1.1 Installing a Regular Version below.
-If you are evaluating Connext DDS or using it for research purposes, see 1.2 Installing a License-Managed (LM) Version on page 7.
-Note that all LM versions require a license key file to run.
+If you are installing a purchased version of Connext, see 1.1 Installing a Regular Version below.
+If you are evaluating Connext or using it for research purposes, see 1.2 Installing an Evaluation or LM Version on page 7.
+Note that all evaluation and LM versions require a license key file to run.
 All use of both regular and LM versions is subject to RTI's Software License Agreement #4000.
+The evaluation version is subject to RTI's Software Evaluation License Agreement #4020.